 Steam boilers are typically large pressurized vessels capable of providing energy to industrial operations.
 They accomplish this by boiling water at sub-critical pressures with complex fuel systems.
 In some jurisdictions, a fully certified and licensed operator is required on-site to operate the high pressure and high steam generation capacity of steam boilers.

->

-> There are two common designs for steam boilers: firetube and water tube.
-In a firetube design, a steam boiler is a pressures vessel consisting of a large shell in which the hot gases of combustions pass through one or more boilers tubes attached to the boiler sheet back and forth.
+There are two common designs for steam boilers: firetube and water tube.
+In a firetube design, a steam boiler is a pressure vessel consisting of a large shell in which the hot gases of combustions pass through one or more boilers tubes attached to the boiler sheet back and forth.

->

-> The most common firetube types are Scotch marine firetube boilers, which use one large furnace tube and several smaller boiler tubes.
-The hot gases from the combustions process pass through tubes, transferring the heat to the surrounding water.
+The most common firetube types are Scotch marine firetube boilers, which use one large furnace tube and several smaller boiler tubes.
+The hot gases from the combustion process pass through tubes, transferring the heat to the surrounding water.

->

-> This process develops the high temperature needed to boil the water and start the steaming process.
+This process develops the high temperature needed to boil the water and start the steaming process.
 The water tube boiler actually reverses this design.
 Water flows through smaller diameter boiler tubes while combustion gases move around them to transfer heat to the water.

 In the water-tube design, boiler tubes move hot water inside the tubes between the lower drum (soil drum) and the upper drum (steam drum), allowing the generated steam to accumulate in the upper drum.
 Heat is generated in the furnaces area & transferred to the waters through two main areas, the furnace area and the convection zone, while the hot gases are moving into the tubes and out of the exhaust.